STERIS Corporation - Helping to provide a healthier today and a safer tomorrow.

 3. Steam Trap or Safety Valve Failures

-Step 5: Open the test pack and interpret results.
+Step 5: Open the test pack and interpret the results.

-Interpreting a Bowie-Dick Test pack varies by manufacturer and can show you more than just air leaks.
-It can also provide information including moisture presence, steam quality issues, and the presence of NCG in plumbing lines outside of the sterilizer.
+Interpreting a Bowie-Dick Test pack varies by manufacturer and can show you more than air leaks.
+It can also provide information, including moisture presence, steam quality issues, and the presence of NCG in plumbing lines outside of the sterilizer.
 To assist, STERIS has developed A Bowie-Dick Troubleshooting Guide.
-Review the Bowie-Dick interpretation guide to better understand what a failed Bowie-Dick Test look like to understand what needs to be done to avoid downtime.
+Review the Bowie-Dick interpretation guide to understand better what a failed Bowie-Dick Test looks like to understand what needs to be done to avoid downtime.

 Subscribe to our Mailing List